 21. One spot that surprised me when I first walked in is The Baseball Center, located in the basement of the Apple Bank on 74th Street.
 The 15,000 square foot facility offers camps, after-school programs, birthday parties and plenty of batting cages where you can perfect your swing or work with a professional coach one-on-one to enhance your game.
 The Baseball Center also has its very own baseball league, as well as competitive travel teams for more experienced players.

 22. We were very excited when the first Michaels opened in NYC.
 It's a mecca for crafters on the Upper West Side.
 You can find just about anything you need for any art project, plus there are free or inexpensive workshops for children of all ages and birthday party packages.
 Visit the website before you go to download current coupons.
 On Amsterdam at 95th, you'll also find the tiny, homespun crafters' favorite Little Shop of Crafts, which hosts kids' parties as well as drop-in activities and crafting.

 27. Libraries are wonderful spots for families to enjoy good reads and free programming for all ages.
-The Upper West Side is home to the St. Agnes and Bloomingdale branches.
+The Upper West Side is home to the St. Agnes, Bloomingdale, and Riverside branches.

 28. Goddard Riverside's massive annual book fair that takes place in November is not to be missed.
 All proceeds go to the community center’s many offerings, including a senior center, after-school programs and camps.
 New books are 50 percent off, but wait until the fair is winding down on Sunday afternoon and you'll find even better bargains.
 An entire room is devoted to children's titles.

 Central Park's Imagine memorial in honor of John Lennon.
 Photo by John Wisniewski via Flickr.